epi-project/brane-documentation/user-guide/src/config/admins/node.md

 The node file, or more commonly referenced as the `node.yml` file, is a central-, worker- and proxy node configuration file that describes the environment in which the node should run.
 Most notably, it defines the type of node, where any BRANE software (`branectl`, services) may find other configuration files and which ports to use for all of the services.

 The [`branectl`](TODO) tool can generate this file for you, using the [`branectl generate node`](TODO) subcommand.
-See the [chapter on installing a control node](../../system-admins/installation/control-node.md) for a realistic example.
+See the [chapter on installing a central node](../../system-admins/installation/central-node.md) for a realistic example.

 ## Toplevel layout

 The `node.yml` file is written in [YAML](https://yaml.org).
 It defines only two toplevel fields:
 - `hostnames`: A map of strings to other strings, which maps hostnames to IP addresses.
 This is used to work around the issue that certificates cannot be issued for raw IP addresses alone, and need a hostname instead.
 The hostnames can be defined in this map to make them available to all the services running in this node.
-For more information, see the [chapter on installing a control node](../../system-admins/installation/control-node.md#generating-configuration) (at the end).
+For more information, see the [chapter on installing a central node](../../system-admins/installation/central-node.md#generating-configuration) (at the end).
 - `node`: A map that has multiple variants based on the specific node configuration.
 These are all treated below in their own sections.

 An example of just the toplevel fields would be: